-Note about this summer version of the class:
+Note about this summer version of the class

-I will be holding class sessions in Zoom each TTh morning from 8:00 till 10:00 a.m.
+I will be holding class sessions in Zoom each TTh morning from 10:15 a.m. till 1:00 p.m.
 The URL will be posted in this course's Brightspace shell.
 I strongly encourage you to attend and be an interactive class, for several reasons.
 For one thing, it will help make the material more immediate and relevant, and you can get your questions resolved right away if you are there 'as it happens.'
 Also, I will be able to tailor the lessons to your level of understanding if I have an audience to 'read.'

-On days we don't meet in Zoom, we will have class face-to-face in Math room 205 from 8:00 till 10:00 a.m.
+On days we don't meet in Zoom, we will have class face-to-face in Math room 205 from 10:15 a.m. till 1:00 p.m.